AmyShafer/Its-Raining-Again-Or-Is-It/README.md

 * <a href="https://bbbootstrap.com/snippets/bootstrap-scrolling-breaking-news-ticker-53214404" target="_blank"> My, my!
 We do love us some Breaking News Ticker Tape!
 Thank you Bootstrap! </a>

 * <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/target" target="_blank"> Wouldn't you know it, we got a little stuck when it came to making those city buttons functional.
-A kindly Learning Assistant from the Slack App sent us this link and we were on our marry, weather girl way! </a>
+A kindly Learning Assistant from the Slack App sent us this link and we were on our merry, weather girl way! </a>

 ## Possible-improvements